oshyTheVll/rikaA/README.md

 and you need to put your discord bot token in the .env file

-and finally the .bat file launches rikaA.js . hope you like it..
+and finally the .bat file launches rikaA.js but you need to copy the rikaA.js path and put it inside.

+copy rikaA.js path (right click on it and copy path) open .bat with notepad or whatever you like you gonna see

+hope you like it..